Excerpt: Keep Your Personal Brand Personal

 Once the hard work of defining what sets you apart is done, refer back to it often and stay the course across all platforms.
 The messaging and visuals (headshots, colors, typeface, etc.) shouldn’t vary between your website and social media networks, for example.
 More important, your voice should carry across all of your content.
 Take every opportunity your audience gives you to share value as an opportunity to simultaneously reinforce your brand.

-This is a selection from Greenleaf Book Group CEO, Tanya Hall's, upcoming book Ideas, Influence, and Income.
+This is a selection from Greenleaf Book Group CEO, Tanya Hall's book Ideas, Influence, and Income.
 To read about the remaining 2 elements of a personal brand—Community and Commitment—input your email below to download the sample chapters.